Jayeshagarwala/Trails/README.md

 - **User Profiles:** Detailed profiles to help users find and connect with like-minded individuals.
 - **Networking Opportunities:** Facilitates connections between students, alumni, and professionals.

+### Sign-In Feature

+The sign-in feature uses Google authentication through NextAuth.js, allowing users to securely log in to the platform with their Google accounts.
+This integration simplifies the login process and ensures secure access to the platform.

+- **Google Authentication:** Users can sign in using their Google accounts, providing a streamlined and secure authentication process.
+- **NextAuth.js:** Manages authentication flows and sessions, ensuring that user data is protected and accessible only to authorized users.

 ### Backend Database

 The backend database is hosted on Azure PostgreSQL, which ensures data integrity and security.
 We also use Redis for caching and real-time updates, ensuring a smooth user experience.